How Much to Fit a Shower in the UK?

 Q: Which type of shower is the best?

 A: One of the most popular shower models is an electric shower, as it is an eco-friendly and efficient option.
-However, there are various other shower types that cater to showering needs.
+However, digital showers can provide better control over temperature and other features.
+Review our pros and cons for further information.

 Q: How much water does a shower use?